 Find peace in Sikkim

 North of Darjeeling and right on the border of Tibet, high in the breathtaking eastern Himalayas, you’ll find the state of Sikkim.
-It’s the least populated part of India, so if you’re looking for space and peace after the chaos of one of India’s bigger cities, or simply want to breathe that fresh Himalayan air, Sikkim is where to head.
+It’s the least populated part of India, so if you’re looking for space and peace after the chaos of India’s bigger cities, or simply want to breathe that fresh Himalayan air, Sikkim is where to head.

-You can really see the different culture here, with Buddhist temples and Chinese architecture throughout the area – but the real landmarks are the incredible mountains.
+You can really see a different culture here, with Buddhist temples and Chinese architecture throughout the area – but the real landmarks are the incredible mountains.
 Sikkim is home to Kanchenjunga, the world’s third highest peak.
-The views of the mountains from here are truly special, and while they may be beyond climbing for most of us, there’s nothing stopping us from watching the sun slowly set fire to their snowy caps as it disappears.
+The views of the mountains from here are truly special, and while they may be beyond climbing for most of us, there’s nothing stopping you from watching the sun slowly set fire to their snowy caps as it disappears.

 9. Soak in the beauty of Lake Pichola, Udaipur